PHA-20018 - Applied Pharmaceutical Science II

 Barred Combinations

-After a general introduction to pharmaceutics students will study the properties and applications of solutions, followed by rheology and the flow properties of liquids and semisolids.
+After a general introduction to pharmaceutics, you will study the properties and applications of solutions, followed by rheology and the flow properties of liquids and semisolids.
 Interfacial phenomenon and disperse systems, including surface tension, surface active agents, emulsions, and suspensions will be covered in detail since these concepts are of vital importance in the performance of many dosage forms.
-Chemical kinetics, drug stability, and particle sizing will be introduced towards the end of the module, leading to an in-depth examination of product stability and quality assurance.
+Solid dosage forms will be discussed in Semester 2.
 All of the topics covered will be supported by a comprehensive programme of practical exercises.
-Alongside and integrated with the concepts in formulation science, the relevant aspects of the pharmacological actions of drugs on molecular targets, cells and physiological systems is covered systematically, including detailed coverage of the mechanisms by which drugs interact with physiological systems to exert therapeutic and adverse effects.

-Woven throughout the module is development of essential team-working and leadership skills: group-based tasks within the laboratory classes and practical skills workshops provide students with a forum to demonstrate their potential to work in and lead interdisciplinary teams.
+Woven throughout the module is development of essential team-working and leadership skills: group-based tasks within the laboratory classes and practical skills workshops provide you with a forum to demonstrate your potential to work in and lead pharmaceutical science formulation teams.

 Aims

-Building on PHA-20016, this module aims to provide an integrated and fully contextualised analysis of crucial topics covering the breadth of the pharmaceutical sciences, especially the applied disciplines of pharmaceutics and pharmacology.
+This module aims to provide a fully contextualised analysis of crucial topics covering the breadth of pharmaceutics, formulation science, and manufacture and drug delivery in the pharmaceutical sciences.

 Talis Aspire Reading List